Formation of massive disk galaxies in the IllustrisTNG simulation: Morphology evolution of massive disc galaxies

-According to this classification scheme, 7 of our 83 massive disk galaxies are \cds, 31 are \sds, and the remaining 45 are \rds.
-We show in Fig.~\ref{fig:evolution_of_three_typical} one example for each of the above type of massive disk galaxies.
-In each panel, solid line give the \BtoTkin evolution of the main progenitors.
+According to this classification scheme, 7 of our 83 massive disc galaxies are \cds, 31 are \sds, and the remaining 45 are \rds.
+We show in Fig.~\ref{fig:evolution_of_three_typical} one example for each of the above type of massive disc galaxies.
+In each panel, solid line gives the \BtoTkin evolution of the main progenitors.
 Grey dashed lines show the evolution of the stellar mass.
 Major and minor merger events are marked in the panel, with red (major merger) and blue (minor merger) triangles on the x-axis indicating the merger times, and red and blue dashed lines indicating the \BtoTkin evolution of the satellite galaxy before each merger.

-In the bottom panel of Fig.~\ref{fig:evolution_of_three_typical}, after the first assembly of a disk galaxy, this \rd\, galaxy have a major merger at $z=1.04$, accompanied with a significant stellar mass growth and an increase of \BtoTkin.
+In the bottom panel of Fig.~\ref{fig:evolution_of_three_typical}, after the first assembly of a disc galaxy, this \rd\, galaxy have a major merger at $z=1.04$, accompanied with a significant stellar mass growth and an increase of \BtoTkin.
 Then at $z=0.70$, it experiences another major merger, with another sudden increase in stellar mass.
-This time after the major merger, however, the galaxy decreases in \BtoTkin, from $> 0.6$ to $< 0.4$, and changes from a bulge-dominant galaxy to a disk-dominant one.
-In the middle panel, the \sd\, galaxy undergo a major merger at $z=0.95$ and so its stellar mass increases rapidly.
+This time after the major merger, however, the galaxy decreases in \BtoTkin, from $> 0.6$ to $< 0.4$, and changes from a bulge-dominant galaxy to a disc-dominant one.
+In the middle panel, the \sd\, galaxy undergoes a major merger at $z=0.95$ and so its stellar mass increases rapidly.
 However, the kinematic morphology of this galaxy does not change much, with \BtoTkin always being around $0.3$ till today.
-In the top panel, the \cd\, galaxy have a quiet merger history and a relatively smooth stellar mass growth curve.
+In the top panel, the \cd\, galaxy has a quiet merger history and a relatively smooth stellar mass growth curve.

-For these three different types of massive disk galaxies, their average number of major and minor mergers experienced are also listed in Table~\ref{tab:merger_number}.
+For these three different types of massive disc galaxies, their average number of major and minor mergers experienced are also listed in Table~\ref{tab:merger_number}.
 By definition, \cd\, galaxies have few mergers, especially at low redshifts. \Rd\, galaxies experienced on average both more major and more minor mergers than \sd\, galaxies.
-By looking at the numbers of galaxies for each type of evolution pathway, we see that only 8.4 percent of the kinematically selected massive disk galaxies today have disk morphology because they have quiet merger histories.
-The large fraction of massive disk galaxies do experience mergers and even major mergers, but stay in disk shape (37.3 percent), or become disks again after a period of being bulge-dominant in history (54.2 percent).
+By looking at the numbers of galaxies for each type of evolution pathway, we see that only 8.4 percent of the kinematically selected massive disc galaxies today have disc morphology because they have quiet merger histories.
+The large fraction of massive disc galaxies do experience mergers and even major mergers, but stay in disc shape (37.3 percent), or become discs again after a period of being bulge-dominant in history (54.2 percent).